Trusted WordPress tutorials, when you need them most.

 This tutorial requires you to add a simple code snippet to your WordPress site.
 If you haven’t done this before, then you may want to see our guide on pasting code snippets from the web into WordPress.

 Many tutorials will tell you to add this code directly to your theme’s functions.php file.
-We don’t recommend this because a small error can break your WordPress website and cause any number of WordPress errors.
+However, we don’t recommend this because a small error can break your WordPress website and cause any number of WordPress errors.

 Instead, we recommend using the free WPCode plugin.
 It’s the best code snippets plugin that allows you to add custom code in WordPress without breaking your WordPress site.